meet244/Atten/README.md

 🐛 Bug fixes and improvements.

 ### Contributing
-🤝 We welcome contributions to the Atten App.
+🤝 We welcome contributions to the Atten App.<br/>
 If you have any suggestions or ideas for improvements, feel free to create a pull request or contact us.